Wykks/Untamed-Now-Playing-Next/README.md

 4. Tick "Developer mode" on the top right of the page.
 5. Click "Load unpacked extension" and navigate to where you extracted the files in Step #2.

-Note, the unpacked extension may have later additions to the code, as the plugin is in development.
-Also, you can ignore any warning about the manifest being outdated, this will be fixed in a later version.
+Note, the unpacked extension is from the development repository and thus may contain untested code and have bugs, so it's recommended you use the packed extension, which is always tested before release - unless you don't mind being a guinea pig :).

 Configuration
 --------------------------------------